tripathiamitkumar/Healthcare/README.md

 # Healthcare
 This is a Iot project
-this ia health monitoring system project in this project we measure's the patiaent's heart pulse rate & body temperature through a heart pulse sensor and temperature sensor we interfaced these sensors to the Iot Hardware kit i.e. RaspberryPi data from these sensors is directly stored to the mySql Database in real time this data is displayed over the html web page in real time
+this is health monitoring system project in this project we measure's the patient's heart pulse rate & body temperature through a heart pulse sensor and temperature sensor we interfaced these sensors to the Iot Hardware kit i.e. RaspberryPi data from these sensors is directly stored to the mySql Database in real time this data is displayed over the html web page in real time